 You will need to submit your OTSR and your Supervisors declaration to the ARC(opens in a new tab).

-You will need to apply to the Department of Energy, Mines, Industry regulation and Safety (DMIRS) by completing the refrigeration and air conditioning mechanics application form(opens in a new tab).
+You will need to apply to the Department of Local Government, Industry Regulation and Safety (LGIRS) by completing the refrigeration and air conditioning mechanics application form(opens in a new tab).

 This will allow you to start working under the supervision of a holder of a current full Refrigerant Handling Licence while you complete the Australian context gap training to receive the required trade qualification.